Home Politics and Current Affairs Govt officer can’t be denied permission for foreign trip due to pending...

 Saxena was to go to Singapore to meet his son

-According to advocate Akhil Simlote, yeh petitioner Neeraj Saxena wanted to go to meet his son, who lives in .
+According to Akhil Simlote, yeh petitioner Neeraj Saxena wanted to go to meet his son, who lives in .
 Saxena filed an application with his department on September 26 and sought permission to go abroad from October 30 to November 4, 2024.
 However his department didn't take any action on his application.

 The petitioner then filed a writ application with the High Court.
 The court issued notice to his department on October 19, 2024.
 In response, the department issued a chargesheet to Saxena in a recruitment matter in October 21 and set up a department enquiry.
 The department then informed High Court about the pending departmental enquiry and showed its inability to permit Saxena for going abroad.